 Such as: Pixel nudity.

-Mystic Defender (aka Kujaku Ou 2) is actually a sequel to the Master System game SpellCaster (aka Kujaku Ou).
-In Japan, it was based on an anime/manga series localized under the name Spirit Warrior — specifically, the 1989 film Castle of Illusion.
+Mystic Defender (aka Kujaku Ou 2) is a sequel to the Master System game SpellCaster (aka Kujaku Ou).
+In Japan, it was based on an anime/manga series localized under the name Spirit Warrior (later Peacock King) - specifically, the 1989 film Castle of Illusion.

 Alexandra, the "daughter of the supreme deity" you save at the end of the game, was completely nude in the original version of the game.
 She was given a pink dress in the revision.
 This change applies to both the English and Japanese versions stored on the cartridge.

-Several graphical changes were made when the game was released internationally.
-However, the original Japanese version is still present in the international version, and can be played by switching your console/emulator region setting to Japan.
+Several graphical changes were made when the game was released in the US and Europe.
+However, the original Japanese version is still present in the US/Europe version, and can be played by switching your console/emulator region setting to Japan.

-The game was also published in Korea by Samsung as On Dal Jang Goon.
-This version uses a mix of assets from both Kujaku Ou 2 and Mystic Defender, along with its own unique graphical changes.
+The Korean version, Ondal Janggun, uses a mix of assets from both Kujaku Ou 2 and Mystic Defender along with its own unique graphical changes.
 (Note that the console's region setting must be set to Japan for the game to run properly.)